unisb-bioinf/causaltrail/README.md

 2.	*Arg Max*: Calculates the most likely value assignment for this node.
 Note that it is not possible to combine (1) and (2) in one query.
 3.	*Condition on*: Calculates the conditional probability of other nodes given the specified value of the currently selected node.
 4.	*Set value to*: Perform a *do-intervention* on the current node.
 The edges to the nodes parents are deleted and its own value is fixed to the selected value.
 5.	*Add Edge to*: Adds an edge to another node.
 To add a new edge double click on the desired target node.
 The added edge will appear in red.
-If the new edge would induce a cycle, an error will be shon in the *Log*.
+If the new edge would induce a cycle, an error will be shown in the *Log*.
 Adding an edge causes retraining of the entire network.

 Once an item is selected, it is shown in one of the boxes in the *Query Control Panel*.
 A colour code and a natural language wrapper around the query item boxes help to understand